 Corporations let you raise revenue because you can sell stock once you incorporate.
 Stock certificates offer proof of purchase of stock to a stockholder.

 Corporations are expensive to set up and fall under closer government scrutiny.
 They also pay more taxes.
-Seek help of a business attorney before proceeding and, if in need of legal advice, remember our On Call Attorney service can help.
+Seek help of a business attorney before proceeding and, if in need of legal advice, reach out to a Rocket Lawyer network attorney for help.

 Limited Liability Company